 - Your Law Firm’s intake team daily checklist.

-- Check that they are online, available, and fully functional in all the platforms, online tools, or lines.
-That might sound too basic, but a daily check is the mandatory first step for your intake success.
+- Check that they are online, available, and fully functional in all platforms, online tools, or lines.
+That might sound basic, but a daily check keeps things from falling through the cracks and is a mandatory first step for intake success.
 In the digital age, tools are becoming more and more sophisticated, but there are times that things don’t go as planned.
-We’ve seen it happening, and a refresh of the window, a confirmation of sign-in, or a simple check at the phone can prove beneficial.
+We’ve all seen it happen.
+A refresh of the window, a confirmation of sign-in, and a simple mobile check can prove beneficial.

 - Check the hardware and make sure it’s fully operational.
-In the same fashion as above, there’s no contract as to when a headset might stop working or when it might run out of battery.
-Perform the necessary checks, and confirm that everything is set for the day with a test call.
+In the same fashion as above, there’s no predicting when a headset might stop working or when it might run out of battery.
+Perform the necessary checks and confirm that everything is set for the day with a test call.

 - Your Law Firm’s situational checklist.

-In other words, your Law Firm’s hands-on checklist.
-It’s crucial that you have a predetermined flow for your intake process, tasks that your intake team has to follow to make sure that they can actually help your prospective client while gathering all the necessary information.
+In other words, your law firm’s hands-on checklist.
+It’s crucial that you have a predetermined flow for your intake process that your intake team can follow to make sure they’re actually able to help your prospective client while gathering all the necessary information.

 - Make sure that you respond promptly.
-If it’s a call, don’t let the phone ring (we have a three-rings policy), and if possible, avoid having callers waiting on hold.
-Handle web forms, emails, and of course, live chat the same way.
+If it’s a call, don’t let the phone ring (we suggest a three-rings policy), and, if possible, avoid having callers waiting on hold.
+Handle web forms, emails, and, of course, live chat the same way.

-- Ensure that the right team member gets to communicate with the right prospect.
+- Ensure that the right team members are communicating with the right prospect.
 For example, calls from pages and campaigns in Spanish should be answered by Spanish speaking agents.
 We cannot stress enough how important this is.

-- Once you have the prospective client reach out to you, especially on the phone, the first step is to listen to them and understand their issue.
-That way, you’ll understand the type of the case, its potential importance to the prospective client, and the law firm, and you’ll also show empathy, creating the much-needed bonds.
-That’s especially crucial when you handle accident/injury-related cases but apply to every practice area.
+- Once the prospective client reaches out to you, especially on the phone, the first step is to listen to them and understand their issue.
+That way you’ll understand the type of case, its importance to the prospective client, and its potential for the law firm.
+You’ll also show empathy which begins to create much-needed bonds.
+That’s especially crucial when you handle accident/injury-related cases but should be applied to every practice area.

 - Capture all the essential contact information and store the data in your CRM.
-If this is a first time caller use your call tracking data to register the caller contact details, no one likes to spell their name, email or give out their telephone number, so if you have access to that information repeat it back to the caller so they can confirm that is correct.
-At this point, if your team makes it easy for the prospective client, you have the second win (the first one is creating bonds and empathy).
+If this is a first time caller, use your call tracking data to register the caller’s contact details.
+No one likes to spell their name, email, or give out their telephone number, so if you have access to that information, repeat it back to the caller so they can simply confirm it’s correct.
+If your team makes it easy for the prospective clients, you have a second win (the first one being creating bonds with empathy).

 - Proceed to pre-screening.
-Sometimes it might save time for you and the person on the other end.
+It may save time for you and the person on the other end.
 Remember to always handle them with the utmost respect and professionalism.
-Even if the case is not one that you can take, you can refer them or stay on top of mind if they need you in the future.
-At the same time, ensure that there’s no conflict, and you can take the case.
+Even if the case is not one that you can take, you can refer them or stay top of mind if they need you in the future.
+Otherwise, ensure that there’s no conflict, and you can take the case.
 These steps can save time and money if conducted before the initial consultation.

-Tip: Listen carefully to what the prospective client says, have a separate checklist for the questions your team needs to ask at the pre-screening and don’t judge by the first impression.
-People might be confused, and a lead that seems not to be eligible might be an excellent case for your law firm.
+Tip: Listen carefully to what the prospective client says and have a separate checklist for the questions your team needs to ask at the pre-screening.
+Don’t judge by the first impression.
+People might be confused, and a lead that may not seem eligible at first might be an excellent case for your law firm.

-Hispanics care a lot about proximity and location and you shouldn’t be surprised if this is the first or second question they ask.
-Especially if your marketing strategy targets a major metro area, statewide, or is at a national level, and you don’t have offices in every location you expect to receive calls from, make sure your intake team knows well how to answer this particular question.
-So that the lead still finds you suitable to handle their case even though you may not be “local”, here are some ideas on how location questions can be handled:
+Hispanics care a lot about proximity and location.
+Don’t be surprised if this is the first or second question they ask.
+Especially if your marketing strategy targets a major metro area, is statewide, or is at a national level.
+If you don’t have offices in every location you expect to receive calls from, make sure your intake team knows how to answer this particular question.
+To ensure the lead still finds you suitable to handle their case even though you may not be “local”, here are some ideas on how location questions can be handled: